Tochukz/Angular/Pro-Angular6/README.md

 * _minlength_ This attribute us used to specify a minimum number of characters.
 * _maxlength_ This cannot be applied directly to form elements because it conflicts with the HTML5 attribute of the same name.
 * _pattern_ This attribute is used to specify a regular expression that the value provided by the user must match.
+* _email_ This attribute is used to specify an email input.
 These are part of the HTML specification, but Angular build on these properties with some additional features.

 __Angular Form Validation Classes__